How Much Calcium is in Milk?

 Cow’s milk is high in calcium and contains 18 of 22 essential nutrients in one cup.
 That said, many people are allergic to two proteins found in cow’s milk: casein and whey.
 And even more people either can’t or have difficulty digesting the sugar in milk, called lactose.

-Pros of Cow’s Milk | Cons of Cow’s Milk |
+Pros of Cows' Milk | Cons of Cows' Milk |

-High in calcium | Lots of people are allergic to cow’s milk.
+Pros of Cows' Milk High in Calcium | Cons of Cows' Milk Lots of people are allergic to cow’s milk.
 Most commonly it’s because of two specific proteins– casein and whey |

-It contains 18 of 22 essential nutrients in one convenient glass | Not suitable for a lot of people with dietary restrictions or choices |
+Pros of Cows' Milk It contains 18 of 22 essential nutrients in one convenient glass | Cons of Cows' Milk Not suitable for a lot of people with dietary restrictions or choices |

-Very versatile ingredient | Questionable practices.
+Pros of Cows' Milk Very versatile ingredient | Cons of Cows' Milk Questionable practices.
 There are concerns over how some dairy farms produce cow’s milk |

 Calcium in Lactose-Free Milk